scoace/fortiapi/README.md

 # fortiapi

-Python Inetrface to Fortnet API for Fortigates
+Python Interface to Fortnet API for Fortigates